Course Work at Other Institutions

 - Students may not take a course that is offered at Wofford at another Spartanburg area college or university in that same semester or term.

-- Wofford will not accept credit for work completed at another institution by students who are serving their period of academic probation, academic exclusion, or who have been suspended/ excluded for violating college policy as noted in the Code of Students Rights and Responsibilities and the Honor Code.
+- Wofford will not accept credit for work completed at another institution by students who are serving their period of academic probation, academic exclusion, or who have been suspended/excluded for violating college policy as noted in the Code of Students Rights and Responsibilities and the Honor Code of The Student Handbook.

 Other circumstances pertaining specifically to Total, GPA, and Residency requirements may impact the decision to take coursework elsewhere.
-Please consult the Degree Requirements section of the Catalog for additional information.
+Please consult the Degree Requirements section of this Catalog for additional information.